mstandio/SaladoPlayer/ant/readme.txt

 	restart Flashdevelop
 	open "Ant window" and point to build.xml file

 you can also use ANT via command line

 	C:\>ant -v -buildfile "F:\SaladoPlayer\ant\build.xml" "SaladoPlayer"
 	(here SaladoPlayer is name of task defined in build.xml file) (-v argument added to debug build.xml file)

+For more details see comments in build.xml file